m-hamza-hashim/ping-chat-app/README.md

 - 📜 **Last Message Preview** – Get a quick glance at the last conversation.
 - 🚪 **Logout Functionality** – Securely exit the app.
 - ⏳ **Message Timestamps** – Each message displays its sent time in the footer.
+- ⏳ **Message Timestamps** – Each message displays its sent time in the footer.
 - 🔥 **Firestore Database** – Reliable and scalable cloud storage for chats.
 - 🚀 PWA Support – Install the app and use it like a native mobile or desktop app.
 - 🌐 Network Status Monitoring – Detect network disconnections and show error messages accordingly.